hcortesb/helsinki/readme.txt

 * [Forums](https://wordpress.org/support/theme/helsinki) - here you are able to report bugs, add feature requests or your questions
 * [Github](https://github.com/inpdyde/helsinki/) - Here you can fork the code

+= Frequently Asked Questions =

+=== When I added logo, header layout is distorted.
+Why? ===

+You are able to add a logo of any size.
+However the width of the logo depends on the width of the main menu.
+If you got few menu items the logo could be wider.
+The height of the logo governs the height of the header area.
+The higher the logo the higher the the area.
+The menu will be positioned at the bottom of the header.

 = Licenses =

 This theme is Licensed under the GNU GENERAL PUBLIC LICENSE Version 3.
 For more information see license.txt.